-Any contract(s) resulting from this RFA will be effective only upon approval by the New York State Office of the State Comptroller.
+Any contract resulting from this RFA will be effective only upon approval by the New York State Office of the Comptroller.

-It is expected that contracts resulting from this RFA will have the following time period: 1/1/18 for a multi-year term of up to five years.
-Contracts will not be renewable.
+It is expected that contracts resulting from this RFA will have the following time period: 10/1/2022 - 9/30/2027.

-Continued funding throughout this period is contingent upon availability of funding and state budget appropriations.
-The Department also reserves the right to revise the award amount as necessary due to changes in the availability of funding.
+Continued funding throughout this five-year period is contingent upon availability of funding and state budget appropriations.
+NYSDOH also reserves the right to revise the award amount as necessary due to changes in the availability of funding.